tylerhou/site-old/content/posts/iterators-generators-python.md

 - The intervals `[1, 7]` and `[2, 10]` can be merged into `[1, 10]`.
 - The intervals `[1, 5]` and `[5, 10]` can be merged into `[1, 10]`.
 - The intervals `[1, 5]` and `[6, 10]` cannot be merged.

+*Hint: `yield from`, and create a second generator to help with your logic.*

 ```python
 def merge_intervals(first, second):